GustavePate/gustavepate.github.io/_posts/2013-07-30-simple-vim-bash-dotfile-github.md

 }
 {% endhighlight %}

-## Delete/remove a submodule
+### Delete a submodule

-Because, one day, you wil wa't to do it.
+Because, one day, you will wan't to do it.
 Here are the steps to perform in ordrer to remove a submodule.

 1. Delete the relevant section from the .gitmodules file.